The German army's Freudian slip

 On Wednesday, the Defence Ministry made its big announcement: it was sending 5,000 helmets to Ukraine, what it described as “a very clear signal” of solidarity.

-Mayor of Kiev, Vitali Klitschko, responded with withering sarcasm.
+Mayor of Kyiv, Vitali Klitschko, responded with withering sarcasm.
 Would the next delivery be a pile of pillows?

 Furthermore, Berlin has been meddling in other countries’ plans: it has blocked Estonia from delivering some GDR-era howitzers that it sold on to the Baltic state in the 1990s.